sadaszewski/cpython/pep-XXXX-pipeline-syntax.rst

 to provide similar expressivity as the `Smart Pipelines <https://github.com/tc39/proposal-smart-pipelines>`_ proposal for ECMAScript.

-The AST transformation into a series of lambda expressions has been selected as the implementation method due its versatility and robustness.
+The AST transformation into a series of named expressions and calls to identity lambda function has been selected as the implementation method due its versatility and robustness.
 The transformation happens after the AST optimization step and before building the Symtable.
 This execution point is optimal for ensuring timely processing of the pipeline syntax before Symtable building and bytecode generation.

 The value of the LHS is passed to the RHS using the ``_`` identifier in order to retain familiar appearance and not to introduce any new symbols beyond the ``|>`` token.
-The implementation method mentioned above allows to retain the value of ``_`` in the surrounding scope.
+The implementation method mentioned above allows to store the intermediate results of the pipeline using named expressions, if so desired.

 The argument injection behavior to the leftmost call on the RHS has been selected to avoid any ambiguity and allow immediate identification of the call receiving the LHS value.
 The presence of the injection behavior